superduper-io/superduper/docs/content/apply_api/vector_index.md

 - Wrap a `Listener` so that outputs are searchable
 - Can optionally take a second `Listener` for multimodal search
 - Applies to `Listener` instances containing `Model` instances which output vectors, arrays or tensors
-- Maybe leveraged in SuperDuperDB queries with the `.like` operator
+- Maybe leveraged in superduper queries with the `.like` operator

 ***Dependencies***